EECS150/asic_labs_fa21/lab4/spec.md

 e) (UNGRADED thought experiment #2) Why does fixing one setup or hold error introduce one or multiple errors?
 Is it more likely to produce an error of the same, or different type, and why?

-f) (UNGRADED thought experiment #3) P&R tools have a goal to minimize power while ensur- ing that all paths have have >0ps of slack.
+f) (UNGRADED thought experiment #3) P&R tools have a goal to minimize power while ensuring that all paths have have >0ps of slack.
 What might a timing path histogram look like in a design that has maximized the frequency it can run at while meeting this goal?
 Given the histogram obtained here, does it look we can increase our performance?
 What might we need to improve/change?

 ---